AdobeDocs/experience-manager-cloud-service.en/help/operations/indexing.md

 >[!NOTE]
 >
 >Introducing new indexes on the `dam:Asset` nodetype (particularly fulltext indexes) is strongly discouraged as these can conflict with OOTB product features leading to functional and performance issues.
-In most cases, adding additional properties to `damAssetLucene-*` is the most appropriate way to index queries on the `dam:Asset` nodetype.
+In general, adding additional properties to the current `damAssetLucene-*` index version is the most appropriate way to index queries on the `dam:Asset` nodetype (these changes will automatically be merged into a new product version of the index if it is subseqently released).
 If in-doubt please contact Adobe Support for advice.

 ## Preparing the New Index Definition {#preparing-the-new-index-definition}

 >[!NOTE]
 >
 >If customizing an out-of-the-box index, for example `damAssetLucene-8`, please copy the latest out-of-the-box index definition from a *Cloud Service environment* using the CRX DE Package Manager (`/crx/packmgr/`) .
 Rename it to `damAssetLucene-8-custom-1` (or higher), and add your customizations inside the XML file.
 This ensures that the required configurations are not being removed inadvertently.
-For example, the `tika` node under `/oak:index/damAssetLucene-8/tika` is required in the customized index deployed to a Cloud Service environment but doesn't exist on the Cloud SDK.
+For example, the `tika` node under `/oak:index/damAssetLucene-8/tika` is required in the customized index deployed to an AEM Cloud Service environment but doesn't exist on the local AEM SDK.

 For customizations of an OOTB index prepare a new package that contains the actual index definition that follows this naming pattern: